jnstne/B37VB-video-game-code/README.md

-# Aidan Johnstone Noughts and Crosses game report
+# Aidan Johnstone Noughts and Crosses Game Report

-## introduction
+## Introduction
 for my video game i decided to make my own version of the pre existing noughts and crosses. its a game made for 2 players to compete and enjoy

-## instructions of game
+## Instructions of the Game

 its just a classic game of noughts and crosses where 2 players to go against each other to try and get 3 of their shape in a row while simultaniously stopping the other from